NLeSC/guide/best_practices/language_guides/python.md

 We recommend using the Google documentation style.
 Sphinx can easily be [integrated with setuptools](http://www.sphinx-doc.org/en/stable/setuptools.html), so documentation can be built with in the command `python setup.py build_sphinx`.

+You can also integrate entire Jupyter notebooks into your HTML Sphinx output with [nbsphinx](https://nbsphinx.readthedocs.io).
+This way, your demo notebooks, for instance, can double as documentation.
+Of course, the notebooks will not be interactive in the compiled HTMl, but they will include all code and output cells.

 ## Recommended additional packages and libraries

 ### General scientific